MYTAditya/MYTAditya-Structure-Pack-Maker/README.md

 1. Download the repository as a zip file or [click this link](https://github.com/MYTAditya/MYTAditya-Structure-Pack-Maker/archive/refs/heads/master.zip) to do it.
 2. Open [TurboWarp Unpackager](https://turbowarp.github.io/unpackager) and choose the file.
 3. After decompile process, download the `.sb3` file.
-4. Open [TurboWarp Editor](https://turbowarp.org/editor) and open it.
+4. Open [PenguinMod Editor](https://studio.penguinmod.com/editor.html) and open it.
-5. It'll show you a warning, just click 'I understand'.
-6. Then it'll ask you to load some extensions, just load them.
-7. Good job!
+5. Good job!
 You've successfully opened it.

 ### Credits